India

 Providing Access to a Full Range of Contraceptive Methods

-Forty-two percent of all women in India are currently using a modern contraceptive method, with sterilization being the most common method: nearly one in three women of reproductive age have undergone the procedure.4 MOMENTUM Safe Surgery in Family Planning and Obstetrics partners with local organizations and providers in six Indian states—Madhya Pradesh, Chhattisgarh, Jharkhand, Odisha, Assam, and Karnataka—to help people access the information and services they need to make voluntary and informed decisions about family planning at every stage of their lives.
+Forty-two percent of all women in India are currently using modern contraception, with sterilization the most common method: nearly one in three women of reproductive age have undergone the procedure.6 MOMENTUM Safe Surgery in Family Planning and Obstetrics partners with local organizations and providers in six Indian states—Madhya Pradesh, Chhattisgarh, Jharkhand, Odisha, Assam, and Karnataka—to help people access the information and services they need to make voluntary and informed decisions about family planning at every stage of their lives.
 This collaboration focuses on increasing awareness of long-acting reversible contraceptive methods, such as intrauterine devices, and working with public and private providers and individuals to address common myths and misconceptions about contraceptive methods through training and social behavior change efforts.
 The partnership also works with public and private providers to deliver high-quality and safe surgical methods of contraception, specifically for women during the postpartum and post-abortion periods and for men through no-scalpel vasectomies.

 Mubeen Siddiqui/MCSP